-Yale 24 hour Security Line: (203) 785-5555

-This should be followed up with an e-mail if possible (kelly.mclaughlin@yale.edu; studyabroad@yale.edu).
+- 1. Contact the Yale 24-hour Security Line: (203) 785-5555 - Contact the Study Abroad Director.
+Kelly McLaughlin, Study Abroad Director Office: (203) 432-0241 (Open 8:30 a.m.-5:00 p.m.
+M-F, EST) Cellular: (203) 500-6051 - This should be followed up with an e-mail if possible (kelly.mclaughlin@yale.edu; studyabroad@yale.edu).
 Be sure to leave a number where you can be reached for a return call.
-Refer all outside requests for information to Yale University Office of Public Affairs & Communications, Phone: 203-432-1345.

-- 2. Based on instructions or on the circumstances on the ground, the situation will either warrant evacuation or not.
-This is the critical decision from which all others flow and, if possible, should be made after consultation with a university official. - 3.
-In case of immediate evacuation, direct students to the appropriate assembly point and immediately contact UnitedHealthcare Global for further instruction at 1-410-453-6330, or use the in-country number listed on your UnitedHealthcare Global ID card. - 4.
+Refer all outside requests for information to Yale University Office of Public Affairs & Communications, Phone: 203-432-1345. - 4.
+Review the Health & Safety section of the Faculty Toolkit. - 5.
+Based on instructions or on the circumstances on the ground, the situation will either warrant evacuation or not.
+This is the critical decision from which all others flow and should be made after consultation with a university official. - 6.
+In case of immediate evacuation, direct students to the appropriate assembly point and immediately contact International SOS for further instruction at +1-215-942-8478, or use the in-country number listed on your International SOS ID card. - 7.
 In either case, contact all students and communicate specific instructions or tell them to stay put for further instructions.
 Designate a time for all students and instructors to meet in one place for face-to-face contact.
 Verify which students you can contact and whom you cannot.
-Take extra measures until all students have been contacted. - 5.
-Emergency funds may need to be acquired.
+Take extra measures until all students have been contacted. - Emergency funds may need to be acquired.
+Speak with International SOS about emergency funding.
 Time will probably not allow for a wire transfer to a local bank since this takes 10-14 days.
-It will most likely be necessary to use ATMs if available, or even to pool cash from all those present.
-Reimbursement will take place upon return. - 6.
-In case of evacuation at a later time, continue to work with UnitedHealthcare Global in planning transportation requirements through government (embassies or consulates) or commercial agencies, such as airlines or railways.
-Plan alternate routes and means in any case as a backup plan.
+It will most likely be necessary to use ATMs if available.
+Reimbursement, if needed, will take place upon return. - 9.
+In case of evacuation at a later time, continue to work with International SOS in planning transportation requirements through government (embassies or consulates) or commercial agencies, such as airlines or railways.
+Plan alternate routes and means in any case as a backup plan. - 10.
+Together with International SOS, plan a return to the United States, or if this is impossible, to a safe haven country.
+The goal must be return to the States as soon as possible after an evacuation.
+Again, work with ISOS, who will work with Yale.

-- 7. Together with UnitedHealthcare Global, plan a return to the United States, or if this is impossible, to a safe haven country.
-The goal must be return to the States as soon as possible after an evacuation. - 8.
-Continually monitor the situation through news media, local population, and the US Embassy or Consulate. - 9.
+- 11. Continually monitor the situation through news media, local population, and the US Embassy or Consulate.
+ISOS is helpful with this as well. - 12.
 Update the Study Abroad Director on a twice-a-day basis if at all possible.
-Remain available or designate a contact person who is available to be contacted by the Director at all times. - 10.
+Remain available or designate a contact person who is available to be contacted by the Director at all times. - 13.
 If a crisis prevents evacuation or requires a stay put response, the main goal is to gather all students together and take steps to ensure their safety.
-Survival measures may be needed in terms of food, shelter, and medical assistance.
 The priority is to keep the group together and safe.
 The crisis may be resolved quickly, and the course might continue.
-UnitedHealthcare Global will continue to be your main resource for advice and steps to shelter in place.
+International SOS will continue to be your main resource for advice.